Changes in British English pronunciation during the twentieth century

 Windsor Lewis 1990).
 At any rate, for a long time more and more younger

-people have been using a quality far too close to be identified with
+people had been using a quality far too close to be identified with

-the vowel of sit etc. The Oxford English Dictionary of 1989,
+the vowel of sit.
+The Oxford English Dictionary of 1989,

 and the EPD (the English Pronouncing